MindTheGap-ERC/carbonate_stratpal/README.md

   * _make_figures.R_ : script to generate all figures
   * _package_installation.R_ : script to install the used packages and download data
   * _stats_on_data.R_ : script to calculate statistics and additional figures
+  * _run.jl_ : creates the raw data in a .csv file for the carbonate platform using CarboKitten
+  * _plot.jl_ : creates a plot of the carbonate platform using CarboKitten
 * _data_ : folder with raw data from CarboKitten.
 * _figs_ : folder for all used figures figures.
 * _.gitignore_ : untracked files.